The application process

 A cure can’t wait!
 We are a charity that moves at pace and our application process is no different.
 We normally advertise roles for two weeks and will then start swiftly shortlisting candidates and setting up initial interviews.
 So if you want to help us accelerate change, (it goes without saying really) then you’ll need to move quickly.

 Stage 2 – At the second stage, candidates will be invited to a face-to-face interview and set a task relevant to the role – this is either a task that they will work on before the interview and present back on the day, or a task set on arrival (in-tray exercise).
-The panel will normally include the recruiting manager, a senior manager from the team and the CEO.
+The panel will normally include the recruiting manager, a senior manager from the team and the Director of Talent.
 We’ll often try to build in an opportunity to meet the rest of the team too and for roles with people management responsibility, we’ll usually undertake a psychometric assessment.

 We’ve been recognised as Charity of the Year 2018 for our pioneering approach, innovative research solutions and, above all, our community-centred approach to everything we do.